 “If I have to wear clothes, I wear ethical clothing in line with my beliefs” – Tim Shieff

 Timothy “Livewire” Shieff is a professional English Freerunner.
-He’s best known for winning the 2009 Barclaycard World Freerun Championship and participating on MTV’s Ultimate Parkour Challenge.
+He’s best known for winning the 2009 Barclaycard World Freerun Championship.
 In 2014 he appeared on a special “USA vs. The World” edition of American Ninja Warrior, where he helped lead Team Europe to victory over Team USA and Team Japan.
-He was the last man standing in the first series of Ninja Warrior UK, a finalist in the second series and the last man standing in the fourth series at the end of the last obstacle. *Oh, and he sometimes does this in the buff, well we did say he was a bit nuts!
+He was the last man standing in the first series of Ninja Warrior UK, a finalist in the second series and the last man standing in the fourth series.

 “I try to remain calm by looking at someone in the crowd who is feeling no pressure, and I try to access that same, still mindset.